 We made it to Bandawe, North Malawi with a few days to spare – 10,679 miles.
 Bandawe was home to Mamie and Jack Martin for most of their time in Malawi.
 Having arrived we exuberantly undertook a victory lap of Lake Malawi and completed over 1,000 miles on that extra ride.
 These miles/kms were made up of short, medium and long trips by our Bike2Malawi riders.
 Everyone will get a certificate, stating their own total.
 This is not, and never would be, a competition or race and so no comparative data is being made available.
 Your distances are your achievements.
-Well done to you all.
-Here are some of the images you shared.
+Well done to you all; here are some of the stats.

 - 67 people registered including two children.
 36, more than half, of those riders were new to the Mamie Martin Fund.
 This expansion of our supporter base is a real achievement for us and we are delighted to engage with so many new people.

 - Those riders live in Scotland, England, Germany and Ireland, in order of the numbers in each country.

 - There were 583 separate logs of distances ridden.
 These started on the day of the launch and finished after 10 pm on on the final day.

 - 11 riders set up fundraising pages and raised £2,207.18 between them, not counting gift aid.

 - A further 34 people donated to the VirginMoneyGiving (VMG) fundraising page and several others to the main MMF page; funds donated outside of the VMG page were added to the total showing on the VMG page.